robin-ede/TAMU-registration-bot/README.md

 ## Notes

-- Ensure you have proper permissions to scrape the Texas A&M University registration website.
-Web scraping may be against the terms of service of some websites.
 - The script uses a specific CSS selector (`span.css-1np60a3-highlightCss`) to detect seat availability.
 If the website's structure changes in the future, you may need to update this selector.

----

-Remember, this `README.md` is written in Markdown, so if you want it to be properly formatted, either view it on a platform that supports Markdown rendering (like GitHub) or use a Markdown viewer/editor.